 Think using the following concept: you can figure out what you’d be good at (job-wise) by understanding what things you are able to deal with that other people aren’t.
 For example, some people can’t stand the tedious nature of programming.
 If you can, and you enjoy it to the point where you hit “flow state” while working on programing projects, then congrats, in my opinion you have found an optimal career starting point.

-Other job functions may not be as obvious as this, but the idea is to try to understand yourself better about 1) what you enjoy doing so much that you forget to eat and sleep (flow state) and 2) what you are willing to deal with (that others aren’t) that gives you a particular edge.
+Some job functions may not be as obvious as this, but the idea is to try to understand yourself better about 1) what you enjoy doing so much that you forget to eat and sleep (flow state) and 2) what you are willing to deal with (that others aren’t) that gives you a particular edge.
 The intersection of these two can provide insight into potential career trajectories.

 Step 2: Learn about types of jobs in the desired industry